gwenknight/gwenknight.github.io/_pages/my_grants.md

 #### **Funder** [JPIAMR](https://www.jpiamr.eu/projects/sefasi/)

-This project will analyse data from England, Denmark and Senegal to determine the cross-sectoral impact of antimicrobial usage interventions at the farm level.
-We will use statisticcal and mathematical modelling paired with economic anlaysis and expert elicitation to rank interventions.
+This project[https://www.lshtm.ac.uk/research/centres-projects-groups/sefasi] will analyse data from England, Denmark and Senegal to determine the cross-sectoral impact of antimicrobial usage interventions at the farm level.
+We will use statistical and mathematical modelling paired with economic anlaysis and expert elicitation to rank interventions.

 My role (PI) is to co-ordinate the project, with a Deputy PI in Nichola Naylor at the UKHSA.
 We supervise a research fellow [Eve Emes](https://www.lshtm.ac.uk/aboutus/people/emes.eve) to provide country level data analysis and to further develope the framework for cross-sectoral evaluation which is currently under review (pre-print [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4104382)).
 Our collaborators are [Dagim Belay (Uni. of Copenhagen)](https://ifro.ku.dk/english/staff/?pure=en/persons/419281), [Michel Dione (ILRI)](https://www.ilri.org/people/michel-mainack-dione) and [Javier Guitian(RVC)](https://www.rvc.ac.uk/about/our-people/javier-guitian).